darribas/gds18/index.md

 ### Citation

+This course is the basis for a publication on the [Journal of Open Source Education](https://jose.theoj.org/).
 If you use material from this course, I would appreciate if you used the following citation:

 [![DOI](http://jose.theoj.org/papers/10.21105/jose.00042/status.svg)](https://doi.org/10.21105/jose.00042)
 [![DOI](https://zenodo.org/badge/145456898.svg)](https://zenodo.org/badge/latestdoi/145456898)